Skip to content

 Published on April 18, 2026

-This notebook shows the smallest useful Everruns SDK flow: create an agent, start a Generic harness session, send one message, and stream the reply inline.
+This notebook shows the smallest useful Everruns SDK flow: create an agent, start a Generic harness session, send one message, and read the reply.

 It defaults to https://app.everruns.com/api.
 Override EVERRUNS_API_URL only when you want to point the same notebook at a local or self-hosted Everruns deployment.